peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 |                 |<----------------------------|                   |
 +-----------------+                             +-------------------+
 ~~~
-**Figure 1**: Status Assertion Issuance Flow
+**Figure 1**: Status Assertion Issuance Flow.

-the figure below illustrates the process by which a Wallet Instance
+The figure below illustrates the process by which a Wallet Instance
 presents the Status Assertion along with the corresponding digital credential,
 to prove the non-revocation status of the digital credential to a verifier.